 The smoke and mirrors are gone.
 Here to share profound vulnerability with their latest record, Imagine Dragons’ Mercury – Act 1 proves that the band can go beyond their previous hits’ success and maintain creativity while exploring the depths of life.

 Imagine Dragons’ fifth album Mercury – Act 1 serves as lead singer Dan Reynolds’ chance to contemplate his life, the people with whom he surrounds himself and the demons trapped in his mind.
 Just as the minimalistic album cover depicts, Reynolds has fallen down the rabbit hole and has trapped himself in a disorienting, introspective state of pain.
 Although the record begins by expressing utter despair and regret in “My Life,” the album ultimately reminds listeners that life is not a linear experience, and although it may be a hilly battle, eventually everything will be alright.

 Mercury – Act 1 excels in mimicking the ebb and flow of life.
 From overcoming addiction to evaluating personal relationships, the album tells a moving story of a person dealing with the multitude of factors that have influenced their life.
 The way the album easily transitions back and forth between raw pain and expressions of love or self-worth reminds listeners what it means to be human.

-You can hear two tracks from Mercury – Act 1 every hour on our dedicated radio station.
+You can hear tracks from Mercury – Act 1 on our dedicated radio station.